 The goal of this document is to provide a brief overview of the hardware components that make up the FRC® Control System.
-Each component will contain a brief description of the component function, a brief listing of critical connections, and a link to more documentation if available.
+Each component will contain a brief description of the component function and a link to more documentation.

 For complete wiring instructions/diagrams, please see the Wiring the FRC Control System document.

 The NI-roboRIO is the main robot controller used for FRC.
 The roboRIO serves as the “brain” for the robot running team-generated code that commands all of the other hardware.

 The Power Distribution Panel (PDP) is designed to distribute power from a 12VDC battery to various robot components through auto-resetting circuit breakers and a small number of special function fused connections.
 The PDP provides 8 output pairs rated for 40A continuous current and 8 pairs rated for 30A continuous current.
 The PDP provides dedicated 12V connectors for the roboRIO, as well as connectors for the Voltage Regulator Module and Pneumatics Control Module.
 It also includes a CAN interface for logging current, temperature, and battery voltage.
 For more detailed information, see the PDP User Manual.

 Voltage Regulator Module¶

 The Voltage Regulator Module (VRM) is an independent module that is powered by 12 volts.
 The device is wired to a dedicated connector on the PDP.
 The module has multiple regulated 12V and 5V outputs.
 The purpose of the VRM is to provide regulated power for the robot radio, custom circuits, and IP vision cameras.
 For more information, see the VRM User Manual.